AshishAanand/100_Days_Of_Coding-Next_Level-/README.md

 ## 📌 Reflections:
 - This technique helped me think more visually about how clusters are formed.
 - Now I understand how hierarchy and distance metrics influence cluster formation.

+---

+# 🚀 Day 35 - [12-06-2025]

+## 📌 What I Learned Today:
+- Started learning **Principal Component Analysis (PCA)** — a dimensionality reduction technique.
+- Understood the basic idea of PCA but faced difficulty grasping the math due to lack of **Linear Algebra** knowledge.